Step 3. Specify IAM Identity

-- Select IAM Role.
+- Select the IAM Role option.

 - Select the necessary IAM role from the list.

-To specify one-time access keys of an IAM user for restore:
+To specify one-time access keys for restore:

-- Select Temporary Access Keys.
+- Select the Temporary Access Keys option.

-Note that Veeam Backup for AWS does not store one-time access keys in the configuration database.
+Veeam Backup for AWS does not store one-time access keys in the configuration database.